Introduce

 More modern openAPI solution

-- alova's devtools can generate API calling code, as well as TypeScript types and detailed documentation for each API, so you can enjoy full API type hints even in JavaScript projects.
+- alova's devtools can simultaneously generate API call code, TypeScript types for each API, and comprehensive API documentation, allowing you to enjoy full API type hints even in JavaScript projects.

-- In the past, when the backend developer delivered the API to you, you had to open the intermediate API docs to query and copy the key information into your project, and you had to constantly switch between the intermediate API docs and your editor.
-But now, alova's devtools can eliminate the intermediate API docs for you, shortening the collaboration distance between the frontend and the backend like a wormhole.
-Through it, you can quickly find the required API in the editor and display the comprehensive document of this API, and quickly comprehensive parameter transfer by referring to the API parameter table, giving you a different API integration experience.
+- In the past, when backend developers delivered APIs, you had to open the intermediate API documentation, search for and copy key information into your project, constantly switching between the API docs and your editor.
+Now, Alova's development tools can eliminate this intermediary documentation, bridging the frontend and backend collaboration like a wormhole.
+Through this tool, you can quickly find the APIs you need directly in your editor, display the API's complete documentation, and rapidly complete parameter passing by referencing the API parameter table - offering you an entirely new API integration experience.

 For a detailed introduction to alova devtools, please refer to Integrated Editor Extension.